scriptnull/jsonseal/README.md

 &nbsp;

-## Design choices
+## Goals

+- Validation errors should be human-friendly.
-- Writing custom validators should be easy: just write a `func() error`, you got one!
+- Writing custom validators is a breeze. (just write a `func() error`)
-- In case of a validation error, provide a way to capture information about where the error occured.
+- An [errgroup](https://pkg.go.dev/golang.org/x/sync/errgroup) style API for expressing validation logic.
+- A drop-in replacement for `json.Unmarshal`. (if you wish)

 ## Installation